litestar-org/litestar/docs/usage/7-middleware.md

 ### Trusted Hosts

-Another common security mechanism is to require that each incoming request has a "HOST" header, and then to restrict hosts to a specific set of domains.
-To enable this middleware simple pass a list of trusted hosts to the Starlite
+Another common security mechanism is to require that each incoming request has a "HOST" header, and then to restrict hosts to a specific set of domains - whats called "allowed hosts".
+To enable this middleware simply pass a list of trusted hosts to the Starlite constructor:
-constructor:

 ```python
 from starlite import Starlite